ChibiOS/ChibiOS/readme.txt

   threads.
 Now all threads have an explicit stack boundary pointer.
   (documentation to be updated)
   (change to be ported to IAR and Keil ports)
-  (change to be ported to ARM and other ports)
 - NEW: Added debug plugin for Eclipse under ./tools/eclipse (backported to 2.2.7).
 - NEW: The debug macros chDbgCheck() and chDbgAssert() now can be externally